What is testosterone?

 If you have insurance, the cost is usually the amount of your copay plus any unmet deductible.

-We accept most PPO insurances, and some clinics accept Medicare.
+We accept most PPO insurances.
 Contact us and we’ll verify your benefits prior to your first appointment.

 We offer a very affordable self-pay rate, which includes your office visits, exams, laboratory tests and up to 4 injections per month.